JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Computing-with-Monads/src/01-Monad-State/02-Implementing-the-Pattern.md

 The above solution works.
 However, we want to use `someFunction` for numerous state manipulating functions.
 If we later define a `Stack` type class, it would be helpful to to implement `Stack`'s type class instances by using  `someFunction` in their definition.

 This implies that we need to convert `someFunction` into a type class so we can use `someFunction` in another function via a type class constraint.
 Let's attempt to define it and call the type class `StateLike`.
-It's function, `stateLike`, should be the same as `someFunction`'s type signature:
+Its function, `stateLike`, should be the same as `someFunction`'s type signature:
 ```purescript
 someFunction :: forall state monad value
               .
 Monad monad